 Over the years MRAC has had a number of interesting and informative meeting programs.
 Coordinating meeting programs is not an easy task.
 For many years it supposedly was the task of the First Vice-President.
 That actually kept many people from running for office - they were afraid they would have to find 9 or 10 meeting programs per year (more when the club met weekly).
 During the 1990s that official requirement was removed and the entire board became involved with setting up programs.
-Over the years some special guests have made presentations to the group Including a number of ARRL officials, representatives of various manufacturers and even amateur radio celebrities.
-The following is a list of some programs held over the years (and over time this list will grow to be more complete).
+Over the years some special guests have made presentations to the group including a number of ARRL officials, representatives of various manufacturers and even amateur radio celebrities.
+Some of the organizations and companies represented have been: